-If the student is dissatisfied with the conclusions of the ad hoc committee, the student may submit a written appeal to the Dean.
-The appeal must be submitted as soon as possible but no later than thirty (30) days after the student has received the conclusions of the ad hoc committee.
+If the student is dissatisfied with the decision of the Ad Hoc Committee, the student may submit a written appeal to the Dean.
+The appeal must be submitted as soon as possible but no later than thirty (30) days after the student has received the written decision of the Ad Hoc Committee.

-A formal appeal to the Dean consists of a written explanation of the appeal, which should include the reasons the student believes the faculty member's or preceptor's evaluation was arbitrary, unethical, or based on extrinsic error, and the reasons why previous discussions were not satisfactory.
-Copies of decisions made by the Chairperson and the ad hoc committee will be forwarded to the Dean for their consideration in this review of the student's appeal.
+A formal appeal to the Dean consists of a written explanation of the appeal, which should include the reasons the student believes that there was a procedural violation or a demonstrable mistake of fact (e.g. the faculty member's or preceptor's evaluation was arbitrary, unethical, or based on extrinsic error) and the reasons why previous decisions were not satisfactory.
+Copies of the decisions made by the ASRC and the Ad Hoc Committee will be forwarded to the Dean for their consideration in this review of the student's appeal.
 Within thirty (30) days of receipt of the student's appeal, the Dean will render a decision.
-The decision of the Dean is final, and will be communicated to the student in writing, with copies to the person(s) against whom the grievance was brought, and the CSON Chairperson and Associate Dean of Graduate Programs.
+The decision of the Dean is final, and will be communicated to the student in writing, with copies to the person(s) against whom the grievance was brought, and the CSON Department Chair and Associate Deans.